thoughtbot/guides/working-together/README.md

 these guides to display in your meeting rooms.

 - **Be kind:** Treat each other with respect.
-- **Remote matters:** Listen for and solicit input from remote members so their voice is heard.
+- **Remote matters:** Listen for and solicit input from members joining in-person meetings remotely so their voice is heard.
   - Ensure the space is set up so everyone can see each others' faces.
-  - Enunciate and speak loud enough so that remote members can hear you clearly.
+  - Enunciate and speak loud enough so that members joining remotely can hear you clearly.
   - Consider time zones when scheduling your meeting.
 - **Introduce everyone:** Don't assume everyone has met before.
 Introductions help break the ice and give an opportunity for voices to be heard.